ivansabik/bludo/README.md

 - Single page app
 - Geolocation features (HTML5)
 - The postings should on the map should load real time, also new postings
-- Lazy loading for geopoints on a map.
-Only the pins that belong to the visible area of map should be loaded.
-As the user navigates the map, more pins should load accordingly
+- Lazy loading for geopoints on a map, only the ones that belong to the current area of map should be loaded and as the user navigates the map, more pins should appear
-- Update views in real time without needing page refresh, as records get updated in the db
+- Update views in real time without needing page refresh, as new postings get saved by patients should be able to see them
-- Db should be NoSQL, MongoDb namely
+- Db should be NoSQL to scale out and handle all app components with JS

 ## Donor user stories